COVID-19 Vaccines Help Protect Against Serious COVID Illness and Long COVID

 Most people should be able to get a COVID vaccine at no cost through their private health insurance or the Vaccines for Children (VFC) program.
 The CDC also launched the COVID-19 Vaccine Bridge Access Program to provide free shots to adults between 18 and 64 years who are uninsured or if their insurance does not cover all COVID-19 vaccine costs.
 Vaccines.gov should now include locations offering free shots through the new bridge program.
 Learn more about paying for vaccines.

+For the most up-to-date information on COVID spreading throughout the District, visit DC’s Key Metrics webpage.
 More information can be found by visiting DC’s COVID website and on ImmunizeDC’s COVID-19 page for families.

 COVID-19 “At-Home” Test (Also known as a “Self-Test”)